argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 #### Register the plugin as a service

 Argo CD needs to have access to the cluster to discover services.
 To do this it uses a standard Kubernetes Service Account token to authenticate with the cluster.
-It also needs a Role or ClusterRole bound to that Service Account to access with the permissions get, list and watch the namespace(s) that the services are in.
+It also needs a Role or ClusterRole bound to that Service Account to access with the permissions `get`, `list` and `watch` the namespace(s) that the services are in.
 By default (no configuration) the services are looked for in the same namespace as the argocd-repo-server.
 You can set
-`ARGOCD_SERVICE_PLUGINS_NAMESPACE` to the name of a namespace to change it to look in a different namespace.
+`ARGOCD_SERVICE_PLUGINS_NAMESPACE` on the `argocd-repo-server` to the name of a namespace to change it to look in that namespace instead.
 To look in all namespaces set `ARGOCD_SERVICE_PLUGINS_NAMESPACE` to `*`.
-You cannot configure multiple specific namespaces, just one namespace or all namespaces.
+You cannot configure multiple specific namespaces, either one specific namespace or all namespaces.

 !!!
 Ensure that:
     1. The argocd-repo-server deployment has `automountServiceAccountToken: true`